JMPerez/spotify-web-api-js-poc/README.md

-# spotify-web-api-js-poc
+# Spotify Web API JS (Proof of Concept)

 This is a proof of concept for a universal JS wrapper for the Spotify Web API.
+It is written using ES6 and strives for minimum size when used with bundlers that support tree-shaking.

-The library is still under development and haven't been published to npm yet.
+The library is still under development and hasn't been published to npm yet.

 ## Usage